inivekin/abosa/abosa.typ

 radiating back tae maintain,
 keeping feelings like this going wi something tae conduct again.
+Like hyperventilation may,
-What simple stress would leave famished, like hyperventilation may, electron avalanche vanished photovoltaic runaway, an charged tae be the opposite, am condensate renewable, my layerings a composite o suits wi power suitable.
+wi simple stress, leave me famished, photovoltaic runaway, electron avalanche vanished but charged me as the opposite, a condensate renewable, my layerings a composite o suits wi power suitable.
 Nae deathly skinny as I was,